webyrd/Barliman/README.md

 TODO:

+* define grammar for microScheme (and the other languages) as a miniKanren relation, and use this grammar to separately check and report whether the definition is grammatically correct.
 * consider using ulimit or some other capability for keeping the running Scheme processes under control/keep them from using all the RAM and CPU cycles
 * consider turning the background of the "guess" pane green, or otherwise indicting the user, when a guess can be made.
 Could also potentially change the code in the main definition edit pane, although this may not be friendly.
 * add STLC as an example, complete with type inferencer